 At every parade, by order of the GOC, findings of Court Martial and detail of punishments awarded were read out to the troops.
 The ‘shot at dawn’ element was so much emphasised as a warning that the men were irritated.
 It was at Winnezeele that the Battalion heard that La Bassee had fallen.
 It went on falling for about two years before the Battalion finally lost all interest in the place.

-St Patrick’s Day, March 17th, was celebrated in proper style and, on that day, the Battalion was dismissed at 10am and paid five francs.
-Needless to say the estaminet t”Chapeau Rouge” did good business in the evening.
+St Patrick’s Day, 17th March, was celebrated in proper style and, on that day, the Battalion was dismissed at 10am and paid five francs.
+Needless to say the estaminet ”Chapeau Rouge” did good business in the evening.
 On this day, orders were received for a move on the morrow and for the Transport Section to set out that evening.
 At 7pm, the Transport moved off with instructions to billet at Hazebrouk.

 Moving Billets Again.